syncfusion-content/winui-docs/winui/Radial-Gauge/pointers.md

 ---
 layout: post
-title: Syncfusion WinUI Gauge Pointers
+title: Pointers in WinUI Radial Gauge control | Syncfusion
-description: This article describes how to add and customizes the appearence of pointers of radial gauge control in WinUI platform
+description: Learn about Pointers support in Syncfusion WinUI Radial Gauge control and more details.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Pointers in WinUI Radial Gauge (SfRadialGauge)
+# Pointers in WinUI Radial Gauge

  Pointer is used to indicate values on an axis.
 The radial gauge control has three types of pointers: